Cleaning spark plugs

 Why not get a wire brush and go after the deposits on the spark plug so it will work like new?

 Trouble is – that is not what happens.
-The only way to clean a spark plug is with a special sand blaster and most home shops do not have one.
+The best way to clean a spark plug is with a special sand blaster and most home shops do not have one.
 When the plug is cleaned with a wire brush (of any metal type) a microscopic layer of metal is deposited all over the plug, including the white insulator near the tip.

 The accumulation of anything conductive in that area shorts the plug out.
 A sure sign of a fouled/ruined spark plug is to remove the plug, reattach the secondary wire, and spin the engine.
 If it is dark enough it is easy to see the spark scatter across the surface of the insulator instead of going to grounded electrode.